rozsass/text-dev-editor/_pages/temp_6.md

+## A caveat

+I am not a language editor and you may need to have one.
+ However, if you are not a native English speaker you may need a language editor.

 I will flag repetitive content - paragraphs that may be scattered in a section, but are very close in content.
 Also, I will find and edit paragraphs that are badly structured, suggesting edits, rearranging sentences to make the substance clearer.

 Many documents I work with are written by non-native English speakers for an audience that is in majority non-native speaker.
 In these cases,